Sharavati

-Sharavati is a river which originates and flows entirely within the state of Karnataka in India.
+Sharāvati is a river which originates and flows entirely within the state of Karnataka in India.
 It is one of the few westward flowing rivers of India and a major part of the river basin lies in the Western Ghats.
-The famous Jog Falls, located about 25km from Siddapura, are formed by this river.
-The river itself and the region around it are rich in biodiversity and are home to many rare species of flora and fauna.
+The famous Jog Falls, located about 25 km from Siddapura, is formed by this river.
+The river itself and the regions around it are rich in biodiversity and are home to many rare species of flora and fauna.

 Origin and topography

 The river Sharavati originates at a place called Ambutheertha in the Thirthahalli taluk.
-According to ancient legend, the god Rama shot at the ground with his Ambu (translates to bow and arrow) because his wife, Sita, was thirsty.
+According to ancient legend, Rama, one of the major deities in Hinduism, shot at the ground with his Ambu (translates to bow and arrow) because his wife, Sita, was thirsty.
 When his arrow hit the ground, water poured out (translates to Thirtha) and quenched her thirst.
 Because the river, according to the legend, originated with this event, the river is called "Sharavati" as "Shara" translates to arrow.

 The total length of the river is around 128 km and it joins the Arabian Sea at Honnavar in Uttara Kannada district.
 On its way, the Sharavati forms the Jog Falls where the river falls from a height of 253 m.
 The river is dammed at Linganamakki; the portion of the river above the dam is upstream and the remaining is downstream.
 The major tributaries of the river are Nandihole, Haridravathi, Mavinahole, Hilkunji, Yennehole, Hurlihole, and Nagodihole.
 Sharavati river basin falls into two districts of Karnataka namely Uttara Kannada and Shimoga.
-The upstream river basin is extended to two taluks i.e, Hosanagar and Sagar.
+The upstream river basin is extended to two taluks i.e., Hosanagar and Sagar.
 The entire basin has an area of 2985.66 km2 with upstream being 1988.99 km2 and the downstream being 996.67 km2.